Our mission is to offer premium quality, street-chic loungewear without making any sacrifices to the planet or it’s people.

 - Being as transparent as possible about our practices in hopes of inspiring other brands to adopt better behaviours and consumers to support more sustainable brands.

 -Doing our part to give back: as 1% for the planet members we donate money to vetted programs and organizations that help restore the environment.
+In addition we donate a minimum of 1% to social programs that help whatever humanitarian cause is most in need that year.
+For example, previous recipients have been: Native American Tribes during the Covid pandemic, Black Lives Matter, & the International Rescue Committee to aid with the Ukrainian refugee crisis.

 Slow fashion is the movement of designing, creating, and buying garments for quality and longevity.
 It encourages slower production schedules, fair wages, lower carbon footprints, and (ideally) zero waste.
 The movement works towards creating an industry that benefits the planet and all people.